Fernanda Raverta: Early life

 Fernanda Raverta was born in Buenos Aires on 25 November 1976.
 Her mother was María Inés Raverta, a member of Montoneros who was 24 years old, and was abducted by the Argentine Army and held in Lima, Peru, as part of an operation to try to capture the Montonero leader Roberto Perdia; who was then in the Peruvian capital.
 María Inés was never seen again, and continues to be regarded as one of the “disappeared."
 Between 1980 and 1982, Raverta lived in Cuba, where she spent her childhood in exile.
-In the mid-1980s, her father began a relationship with fellow Montonero Adela Segarra, and Fernanda lived with her for many years, even after Segarra separated from her father.
+In the mid-1980s, her father began a relationship with fellow Montonero Adela Segarra, and Fernanda lived with her for many years, even after Segarra left her father.

 At the Colegio Nacional 2 in Mar del Plata, Raverta began to participate in the Student Center and in the FES (Federation of Secondary Students).
 Already at the National University of Mar del Plata, she participated in student struggles to resist the implementation of the Higher Education Law (Law No. 24,521) during the government of Carlos Menem.
 In 1995, she founded HIJOS Regional Mar del Plata, from where she supported the Memory, Truth and Justice movement together with the Mothers and Grandmothers of the Plaza de Mayo.
 Raverta graduated from the Bachelor of Social Work at the National University of Mar del Plata.

 Raverta worked on issues related to social issues and vulnerable childhood; she was part of technical, professional and interdisciplinary teams.
 She had a career in the Mar del Plata Departmental Minors Delegation; in the Secretary of Social Development of the neighbouring General Alvarado Partido; "Chescotta" Containment Center, Undersecretary of Minority of the Ministry of Human Development of the province of Bs.
-As; Socio-educational Institute of Mar del Plata, Undersecretary of Children and Adolescents of the Ministry of Social Development of the province of Bs.As.
-Region V Delegation, Undersecretary of Operational Coordination, Ministry of Social Development of the province of Buenos Aires.
+As; Socio-educational Institute of Mar del Plata, Undersecretary of Children and Adolescents of the Ministry of Social Development of the Province of Buenos Aires Region V Delegation, Undersecretary of Operational Coordination, Ministry of Social Development of the Province of Buenos Aires.
 In 2010, Raverta was appointed to the position of Head of UDAI Puerto Mar del Plata, National Administration of Social Security (ANSES).